moisestech/tf-react-cloud-web-mobile/HOWTO/Step2-1.md

 ### Additional resources

-- TensorFlow.js Converter is the main documentation site for TensorFlow.js converter.
+- [TensorFlow.js Converter]() is the main documentation site for TensorFlow.js converter.
 This is helpful for converting the Colab model to the needed format for deploying the app.

-- Docker is a good tutorial on docker
+- [Docker]() is a good tutorial on docker

-- Heroku Installation is a useful resource for deploying the app on a free cloud server.
+- [Heroku Installation]() is a useful resource for deploying the app on a free cloud server.

-- TFJS MobileNet Example is a nice example from the TensorFlow team on using MobileNet, the pre-trained architecture optimized for mobile deployment.
+- [TFJS MobileNet Example]() is a nice example from the TensorFlow team on using **MobileNet**, the pre-trained architecture optimized for mobile deployment.

-- FastAPI is a Python async webserver similar to Flask.
+- [FastAPI]() is a Python async webserver similar to Flask.
 This provides background on the tool we are using for serving our web app in Python.

-- Python virtual environment has various options for setting up virtual environments in Python.
+- [Python virtual environment]() has various options for setting up virtual environments in Python.

+---

 ### Tip